-The tappet rods are made of Light Alloy, and in manufacture, the sleeve marked C in illustration 13 is fitted to the bare rod and then the push sleeve and the rod are threaded to take the adjusting screw marked A.
+The tappet rods are made of Light Alloy, and in manufacture, the sleeve marked 5 in Illustration 11 is fitted to the bare rod and then the push sleeve and the rod are threaded to take the adjusting screw marked 3.

-It will consequently be seen that, contrary to the practice when steel rods are used, it is not possible to supply and fit sleeve C to an existing Light Alloy rod.
+It will consequently be seen that, contrary to the practice when steel rods are used, it is not possible to supply and fit sleeve 5 to an existing Light Alloy rod.

-Consequently for 1951 models, the "Push Rod, bare" will only be supplied for spares purposes complete with sleeve C already fitted and threaded.
+Consequently the " Push Rod, bare " will only be supplied for spares purposes complete with sleeve 5 already fitted and threaded.